 Hanna is a first-year graduate student in the Performance Management Laboratory at the University of Kansas.
 After receiving her bachelor’s degree in Behavioral Psychology at St. Lawrence College, of Kingston, Ontario, Canada she obtained a master’s degree in Applied Disability Studies, specialized in Applied Behavior Analysis at Brock University, of St. Catherine’s, Ontario, Canada, under the advisement of Dr. Valdeep Saini.
 Hanna has also earned her Board-Certified Behavior Analyst® (BCBA®) certification.
 Some of Hanna’s previous research has explored employee performance measures (i.e., PDC-HS; Carr et al., 2016) as well as behavior-analytic applications to social responsibility topics (i.e., gender issues).
 Her current research interests continue to include functional assessment measures used within performance management, social responsibility topics (i.e., climate change, gender and race issues), as well as interpersonal skills and the extent to which these can impede or improve effective supervision and training procedures.

 Performance Management Laboratory

 The Performance Management Lab includes highly trained and skilled undergraduate students specializing in Organizational Behavior Management.
-They work as organizational consultants under the supervision of Dr. DiGennaro Reed and as research assistants under the supervision of graduate students.
+They work as organizational consultants and research assisants under the supervision of Dr. DiGennaro Reed and graduate students.
 The following students were invited to join the lab after a rigorous interview process involving structured interviews, work sampling, and role plays.